Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Eigenvectors for

 \begin{proof}We proceed by induction on $n$.
-If $n=2$ (the base case), or more generally if $\zeta$ is a \textit{primitive} $2n^{\text{th}}$ root of unity, then Lemma \ref{lem:eigenvector} tells us $A_n$ is the only matrix along the diagonal of $M_n$ with $\lambda$ as an eigenvalue.
-In particular, $\lambda$ has algebraic multiplicity one for $M_n$, so linear algebra provides an eigenvector $\bp$ of $M_n$ with the first $n+1$ entries matching (\ref{eq:eigenvector}).
+If $n=2$ (the base case), or more generally if $\zeta$ is a \textit{primitive} $2n^{\text{th}}$ root of unity, then Lemma \ref{lem:eigenvector} tells us $A_n$ is the only matrix along the diagonal of $M_n$ with $\alpha$ as an eigenvalue.
+In particular, $\alpha$ has algebraic multiplicity one for $M_n$, so linear algebra provides an eigenvector $\bp$ of $M_n$ with the first $n+1$ entries matching (\ref{eq:eigenvector}).
+(We will scale $\bp$ appropriately so that (\ref{eq:sum_of_p}) and (\ref{eq:lead_coef}) hold at the end of the proof.)

-Now consider the possibility that $\zeta$ is a $2\tilde{n}^\text{th}$ root of unity for some $\tilde{n}<n$.
+Now consider the possibility that $\zeta$ is a $2\tilde{n}^\text{th}$ root of unity for some positive $\tilde{n}<n$.
 As an induction hypothesis, assume the present theorem holds in smaller dimensions.
-Unlike in the base case, linear algebra makes no eigenvector guarantee; we only know that (\ref{eq:eigenvector}) extends to a vector $\bp$ such that for some $\tilde{\bp}$ in the $\lambda$-generalized eigenspace of $M_n$.
-Assume for the sake of contradiction that $\tilde{\bp}$ is nonzero.
+Unlike in the base case, linear algebra makes no eigenvector guarantee; we only know that (\ref{eq:eigenvector}) extends to a vector $\bp$ such that for some $\tilde{\bp}$ in the $\alpha$-generalized eigenspace of $M_n$.